mikeweinberg/cleaningdataproject/CodeBook.md

-This is CodeBook for the output of the script run_analysis.R.
+This is the CodeBook for the output of the script run_analysis.R.

 It produces a space-delimited file called [summary_data_means.txt](UCI HAR Dataset/summary_data_means.txt).